 Panning for Gold.
-Photo by US Dept. of Agriculture
+Photo by US Dept. of Agriculture.

-The history of the City of Denver, Colorado, began with the sweat, tears,
+history of the City of Denver, Colorado, began with the sweat, tears,

 Sometimes I think I was a miner in my past life.
 I spent my childhood hiking through old mining camps in Colorado with my family and they are as familiar to me as my childhood town.
 When I research mining and mining towns, I feel confident, comfortable, as if I am at home.
 I enjoy this research, and I hope you enjoy this story, because the story of Denver is a remarkable tale of strong, determined men and women who struggled to survive fires, floods, and wild times in the Wild West, and to me, the characters in this story are like old friends--I know them well.